Prasad-Boye/travel-agency/README.md

         a.
 Create a user on the user login page as mentioned in the sections below
         b.
 Go to home.js in the parent folder
         c.
 Go to line number 546
         d.
 You can see that some code is commented from 546 - 553 (purposefully – do not delete).
-Remove the comment tag.
+Remove the comment tags for the mentioned lines.
         e.
-Add comments tag to the code lines 555 – 581
+Add comments tag to the code lines 555 – 581, 586-592 and 598-606
         f.
 Now run the program as explained in the sections below once (till booking and payment).
         g.
 This will create required fields to maintain data on the localstorage.
         h.
-Undo the steps E and D
+Undo the steps D and E
         i.
 Now you can run the code smoothly